 There are many home remedies you can try to get relief from a runny nose without using medication.

-None of these remedies are designed to actually cure or completely get rid of the underlying causes of runny noses — namely colds, viral infections, or allergies.
+None of these remedies are designed to actually cure or completely get rid of the underlying cause of a runny nose — namely colds, viral infections, or allergies.

 These approaches will only give you relief.
 Make sure to seek more direct treatment if you’re experiencing colds, viruses, and allergies, or have other concerning symptoms.